Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 - Suitengumae (Tokyo Metro Hanzomon Line)

 From both of those stations, the bridge is about a ten-minute walk.
 It’s not far.
-See it here on Google Maps.

-How to photograph the Yakatabune
+How to photograph the boats

 - If you are a novice photographer, you might wonder how many light trails appear in one photo.
 There’s a reason for that, especially as so many boats never arrive simultaneously.
 To do that, you take several images and stack them using software such as Adobe Photoshop.